 For most of us, buying a house is the largest purchase we'll ever make.
 With that in mind, it's no surprise that the process requires quite a bit of paperwork, including the verification of your finances.
 A proof of funds letter (POF letter) is a letter from the bank that shows that you have enough money to cover the down payment and closing costs, giving the seller certainty that you can complete the sale.
 It’s different than preapproval, which shows proof of your financing.

-In some cases, you'll be asked to provide a recent bank statement, whether it’s in place of or in addition to your proof of funds letter.
-However, before you give your bank statement to another party, make sure you black out any sensitive information like your bank account number.
+In some cases, you'll be asked to provide a recent bank statement in place of or in addition to your proof of funds letter.
+Before you give any financial statements to a third party, make sure you black out any sensitive information like your account number.

 Any money you have stashed away for your home purchase in a checking or savings account can be used for your proof of funds letter.
-You can also use other assets for your proof of funds so long as they are liquid assets that can be easily withdrawn.
-For example, an open line of credit or money market account are both fair game, while mutual funds, stocks, and bonds won't since they aren't liquid and there's a process involved in cashing them out.
+You can also use other assets as proof of funds so long as they are liquid assets that can be easily withdrawn.
+That means an open line of credit or money market account will count, while mutual funds, stocks, and bonds won't since they aren't liquid and there's a process involved in cashing them out.

 POF letters are often required regardless of how you're financing your home purchase.
-That means you need one whether you're a first-time home buyer getting a mortgage for your starter home or a real estate investor buying their umpteenth investment property, or even a cash buyer.
+That means you need one whether you're a first-time home buyer getting a mortgage loan for your starter home, a seasoned real estate investor buying their umpteenth investment property, or even a cash buyer.
 The proof of funds shows that you can cover the down payment and close on the deal.

 You'll usually get a proof of funds letter from the institution where your money is being held — most often that's a bank.
 As we mentioned earlier, it's best to start the process of getting your letter before you start house hunting.
 That way, you'll be ready to make an offer as soon as you find your dream home.

-If you're already a homeowner, your future house hunting budget is likely locked away in your current home equity.
+If you're already a homeowner, your future house hunting budget may be locked away in your current home equity.
 Because these funds are difficult to access, they may not count as proof of funds.
-If you're worried about selling your home so you can access these funds, please consider working with Orchard.
+If you're worried about selling your home so you can access these funds, consider working with Orchard.